suryavenom/Flexi/README.md

 ```
 #or
 go to this link https://pypi.org/project/dictionarify/0.0.6/
-and click on the link given in long description.
+and click on the link given in project description.

 <!--horizontal rule-->
 ___